mienaikoe/ziyu/Chapters/Chapter3.md

 	"I'll go," I said.
 	"What are you talking about?"
 	"I'll interrupt the Senate"
-	"Lif, that's crazy."
+	"That's crazy, you'll be exiled."
 	"If this is as important as you say, then it would be worth a few days in Ulu."
-	"This message is also highly secretive.
-I can't simply give it to you to deliver."
-	"There's no way I would understand it anyway"
-	"It's not that.
-The court would cast doubt on the message if I sent anyone else in my place."
 	He sighed and sat back, turning it over in his head.
 I approached the desk and squatted across from him, pausing to admire the old wood that countless messengers before him had written on.
 	"I can't think of any better way to do it"
-	"It's just that... you would be sacrificing so much.
-It should be me."
+	"You are sacrificing so much.
+The bureaucracy behind the court is so frustrating."
-	"Someone has to keep the communication lines open amidst whatever kind of chaos awaits us."
+	"If this is as important as you say, then there will be a lot of chatter for the next few days.
+Someone has to keep the communication lines open amidst all that chaos."
 	He seemed defeated but looked up into my eyes and we locked gazes for a while.
 	"If you pull this off, we will all petition for your freedom."
 	"Don't worry.
 I've got a coat."